Nius/Comment-Analyzer/README.md

 # Comment-Analyzer
 Performs simple word-count analysis on bulk reservation commentary data, provided a .CSV-formatted list of comments.
+This is designed for use in context of the hotel industry, but could really be used for any list of words.
+See the section about the input file below.

 **How to Use**

 This is a standalone program and requires no setup aside from modifying its configuration file.
 1. Place the executable .JAR file in a directory where it can read and write files.